keirthana/anbox-cloud-docs/tutorial/getting-started.md

 When you launch an application without explicitly specifying a version, AMS uses the latest published version of the application.
 Therefore, when you now launch the application again, the new version of your application is selected and the ADB service is exposed automatically.

-## List and delete applications and containers
+## Delete applications and containers

 While following this tutorial, you created several applications and containers.
 Let's check them out and delete the ones that aren't needed anymore: